kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 Btw, you can use [jiti](https://github.com/unjs/jiti) CLI to quickly run any script with TypeScript and native ESM support.

-Node 23 will soon be able to run TypeScript files without any extra configuration *(unflagging `--experimental-strip-types`)*.
+For lightweight support to enable runtime TypeScript in Node.js, you can use the built-in support for [type stripping](https://nodejs.org/api/typescript.html#type-stripping).
+By default Node.js will execute only files that contain no TypeScript features that require transformation, such as enums or namespaces.
+Node.js will replace inline type annotations with whitespace, and no type checking is performed.
+Node 23 will be able to run TypeScript files without any extra configuration *(unflagging `--experimental-strip-types`)*.
 - Create an `index.ts` file containing TS syntax.
 Enums and namespaces are not supported by default.
 - Run node `index.ts` with no further flags.
 - Node will strip out the types using a version of swc, then run the resulting code.
 - Node will not typecheck your files when it runs them.